ninja-group/minecraft/README.md

-    The effective list of allowed users is the union of this list, the `OPS` list (no need do add ops to both lists) and any users you have previously allowlisted, either by adding them to this list of from within Minecraft using `/whitelist add`.
+    The effective list of allowed users is the union of this list, the `OPS` list (no need do add ops to both lists) and any users you have previously allowlisted, either by adding them to this list or from within Minecraft using `/whitelist add`.

     This means that you can only **add** users to the allow list by changing